Reviewing Uses of Regulatory Compliance Monitoring: Background and Related Work

-Similarly, the literature on conformance checking has focussed on technical aspects exclusively, less on the application of approaches.
-In~\cite{dunzerConformanceCheckingStateoftheart2019}, Dunzer et al. analyse conformance checking approaches for the modelling language and the type of algorithm being used, the kind of metric with which conformance is expressed, and the process perspective that is considered (e.g., the ordering of activities or temporal aspects).
+Similarly, the literature on conformance checking has focussed on technical aspects exclusively, and less on conformance checking approaches.
+Dunzer et al.~\cite{dunzerConformanceCheckingStateoftheart2019} analyse conformance checking techniques for the modelling language and the type of algorithm being used, the kind of metric with which conformance is expressed, and the process perspective that is considered (e.g., the ordering of activities or temporal aspects).
 However, the work does not focus on compliance checking with regulations in particular, nor is the creation of the prescriptive models analysed.
-Further, Oliart et al. exclusively investigate approaches that assess clinical guidelines~\cite{OLIART2022104076}.
+Further, Oliart et al.~\cite{OLIART2022104076} exclusively investigate approaches that assess clinical guidelines.
 Concretely, the guidelines that are used by existing studies are analysed per disease, their complexity is assessed, as well as the prescriptive model in terms of, e.g., nodes in the process model or number of declarative constraints --- there is no further consideration of how these prescriptive models are created, nor what the results are or how the techniques are applied.

-Thus, we see a need to investigate how compliance monitoring approaches use regulations in a practical sense beyond purely technical considerations, how they are applied, and what results they provide.
+Thus, we see a need to investigate how applications of compliance monitoring use regulations in a practical sense beyond purely technical considerations, how they are applied, and what results they provide.